epsi95/my-tube/README.md

 ## MyTube
-A video server service local video files over local internet using HLS protocol along with many capabilities like searching using test search engine etc.
+A video server serving local video files over local internet using HLS protocol along with many capabilities like searching using text-search engine etc.

-## How this works
+## How does this works
 1. First step is to edit the `config.json` file.
 One needs to add the video directories to include.
 This file is not there, app should be run atleast one to generate this file.
 ```
 {